PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - `b86ce908` moves the Conv1D-shim Squeeze/Unary/ExpandDims
   canonicalization to one indexed owner with complete shape, topology, constant, dtype, and quantization transactions;
-- the current checkpoint moves the adjacent rank-four Unary/Reshape/ExpandDims variant to that indexed owner, makes shared constant changes transactional, and keeps fan-out compatibility bridges topological.
+- `54d37f35` moves the adjacent rank-four
+  Unary/Reshape/ExpandDims variant to that indexed owner, makes shared constant changes transactional, and keeps fan-out compatibility bridges topological;
+- the current checkpoint moves the unary fan-out bypass to the same indexed owner, shares the common Transpose/Squeeze/Unary prefix contract, preserves only genuine NCHW side branches, fixes operator ordering, and repairs CAST metadata.

 The extraction preserves the ordered source-rewrite behavior.
 Layout evidence continues to mutate only the per-run CF/NHWC sets; repair context maps remain